Back To Search Results

 Procedures

-A number of tests have been developed to evaluate quantitative gustatory disorders.
-These are either chemical or electrical in nature.
-Chemical testing uses the natural stimuli and chemical tastants (sweet, sour, salty, bitter, and umami) to assess taste, whereas electrical testing adopts electrical currents applied directly to the surface of the tongue.
+Several tests have been developed to evaluate quantitative gustatory disorders.
+These are either chemical or electrical.
+Chemical testing uses natural stimuli and chemical tastants (sweet, sour, salty, bitter, and umami) to assess taste, whereas electrical testing adopts electrical currents applied directly to the surface of the tongue.
 Other investigations are employed in the assessment of gustatory dysfunction, such as certain imaging techniques, though these are not as useful in quantifying taste disorders.
 However, imaging can help diagnose both peripheral and central lesions that may affect the gustatory pathway.

 Chemical Testing